philiplb/CRUDlex/docs/manual/datatypes.rst

 physically delete the files.

-You can override the storage-mechanism by giving an instance of a class implementing the CRUDFileProcessorInterface:
+You can override the storage-mechanism by giving an instance of a class implementing the FileProcessorInterface:

 .. code-block:: php

-    $app->register(new CRUDlex\CRUDServiceProvider(), array(
+    $app->register(new CRUDlex\ServiceProvider(), array(
         'crud.file' => *DIR* . '<yourCrud.yml>',
         'crud.datafactory' => $dataFactory,
         'crud.fileprocessor' => $myFileProcessor
     ));

-If this parameter is not given, an instance of the CRUDSimpleFilesystemFileProcessor is used.
+If this parameter is not given, an instance of the SimpleFilesystemFileProcessor is used.

 There is an implementation available for storing and retrieving the files at Amazon S3 within the `CRUDlex Addons <https://github.com/philiplb/CRUDlexAddons>`_